United Way 1135

 Our Cyber Center, consists of 6 state-of-the-art computers with full Microsoft Office software, printing access, broadband connections, and more.
 Four of the computers are in our 5th Floor Lounge and the other two computers are located in our Library and Archives and are available Mondays and Wednesdays.
 The David Bohnett Cyber Center is free and open to the public (membership not required).
 Read about the David Bohnett Foundation.

-You must visit our library in person to receive a library card.
-Please speak to the welcome desk receptionist to sign up for a library card.
-We will request your contact information and in receiving your library card you will be agreeing to comply with our library policies, including notifying us if you have a change of address.
+You must visit in person to receive a library card.
+Please speak to the welcome desk receptionist to sign up for a card.
+We will request your contact information and in receiving your card you will be agreeing to comply with our policies, including notifying us if you have a change of address.

 The Out Alliance Library & Archives has both circulating and non-circulating materials.
 Circulating materials include books (non-fiction, fiction, fiction anthologies, young adult and children’s books, poetry, autobiographies, biographies, and plays), DVDs, CDs.
 Non-circulating materials include rare books, magazines, special collections (digests, early homophile publications, erotic serials, newsprint, pulp fiction, and single issue erotic magazines), all of which can be used for research purposes on-site.
 If you are interested in viewing these non-circulating materials, please contact us to set up an appointment.

 In order to check out materials you should present your library card to the welcome desk receptionist.
 All circulating materials have a circulation period of three weeks (21 days) and there is a limit of five (5) items allowed per patron.

 To return checked out materials simply return them to the welcome desk receptionist during office hours.